marmelab/react-admin/docs/useFieldValue.md

 # `useFieldValue`

 A hook that gets the value of a field of the current record.
-It gets the current record from the context or use the one provided as a prof. It supports deep sources such as `name.fr`.
+It gets the current record from the context or use the one provided as a prop.
+It supports deep sources such as `name.fr`.

 ## Usage